spring-projects/spring-amqp-samples/README.md

 SpringSource ToolSuite users (or Eclipse users with the latest m2eclipse plugin) can import the projects as existing Maven projects.
-The Stocks sample has a UI that can be launched either as a unit test or as a Java main, and a daemon server process with the same properties.
-They don't run from the Maven command line because their classnames don't match the pattern configured in the project for unit tests, but you can run them from an IDE easily.
+The Stocks sample has a UI that can be launched as a Java main, and a daemon server process with the same properties.
+You can run them from an IDE easily.
 Run the `Server` and then the `Client` and you should see a swing client pop up and stock tickers appearing.
+To run from the command line you can use the Maven exec plugin:

+    $ mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass=org.springframework.amqp.rabbit.stocks.Server &
+    $ mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass=org.springframework.amqp.rabbit.stocks.Client

+In the example above we backgrounded the server process, or you could run it in a different window to make things clearer in the console logs.

 # Contributing to Spring AMQP Samples